 The House of Camus has joined the Baring family in partnering on this exciting new venture.
 Moved by the island’s beautiful, pristine surroundings, the Camus and Baring families share a common bond for the love of nature, entrepreneurship and L’art de Vivre.
 Maison Camus having already experienced the effect of island maturation with their cognac Ile De Ré, bringing this ethos of island maturation into the Irish Whiskey category.

 Combining the respected art of Irish whiskey making with the century-old blending and maturation skills of Camus, Lambay Whiskey has direct access to some of the finest cognac casks in the world while also benefiting from the mastery of Camus’s Maître De Chais (Master Blender) Patrick Léger.
 This partnership ensures a unique product that captures to perfection the nuances of this natural paradise where the idea is born.

 It is a nature reserve and place of intrigue and has long had an air of inaccessible mystery.
 When WB Yeats visited the island in the 1880s, he compared the experience of landing on a remote South Seas island for the first time.

-While we are working on getting our own online e-commerce channel, we have our stock listed on several online platforms in many different countries.
+Please refer to our online e-store – shop.lambaywhiskey.com.
+We have our stock listed on several online platforms in many different countries.
 We recommend you go into our FIND US section and on the map type in your country place of interest and our nearest retailer will pop up!